 - Failure to diagnose – Medical conditions that are not diagnosed in a timely manner can cause irreparable harm to a patient.
 When a doctor misses a patient’s illness, it can delay important treatment and lead to a much more serious illness and possibly be fatal.

 - Failure to treat in a timely manner – When an illness or injury is not treated in a timely manner, it can lead to further harm to the patient.
 This can include the failure to perform required medical tests, the failure to refer a patient to a specialist, or a delay in treatment.
+Our medical malpractice lawyers are ready to fight for you.

 - Failure to diagnose cancer – For any type cancer to successfully treated, it must be quickly and accurately diagnosed.
 The misdiagnosis or failure to diagnose of lung cancer, breast cancer, cervical cancer, ovarian cancer, pancreatic cancer, colon cancer, bone cancer, skin cancer, prostate cancer, leukemia, lymphoma or other cancers, can greatly impact your outcome.
 Failure to diagnose cancer can forever alter your life or that of a loved one.